Kesineni Nani: Career

-Political (2008-2024)
+Political (2008–2024)

-Nani joined Praja Rajyam Party on Oct.
-26th, 2008.
-He continued his services to party for 3 months only and he quit it in Jan.
-2009.
+Nani joined the Praja Rajyam Party on 26 October 2008.
+He continued his services to the party for only 3 months, and he quit it in January 2009.
 He joined Telugu Desam Party (TDP) thereafter.

-He was elected as a member of parliament from Vijayawada Loksabha constituency in 2014 general elections from Telugu Desam party and re-elected from same constituency in 2019.
+He was elected as a member of parliament from Vijayawada Lok Sabha constituency in the 2014 general elections from the Telugu Desam Party and re-elected from the same constituency in 2019.

-At the Lok Sabha, Nani is currently a member of Indian Council of Medical Research committee.
+At the Lok Sabha, Nani is currently a member of the Indian Council of Medical Research committee.
 Earlier he was a member of the Committee on Privileges, Standing Committee on Urban Development and the Consultative Committee, Ministry of Rural Development, Panchayati Raj and Drinking Water and Sanitation.

-On 10 January 2024, Nani has resigned as the Member of Parliament and left TDP to join the YSR Congress Party.
+On 10 January 2024, Nani resigned as the Member of Parliament and left TDP to join the YSR Congress Party.

-Nani contested 2024 Indian general election from Vijayawada Lok Sabha constituency representing YSR Congress Party.
+Nani contested the 2024 Indian general election from Vijayawada Lok Sabha constituency representing YSR Congress Party.
 He was defeated by his own brother Kesineni Chinni by a victory with a margin of 2,82,085 votes.

 On 10 June 2024, Nani announced that he will step away from politics and end his political career.
 He also stated that he will remain dedicated to the welfare and progress of Vijayawada.

 Non-political

-Kesineni Travels was started by Kesineni Nani's grandfather, Kesineni Venkaiah in 1928 and with 90 years of legacy.
-Kesineni Travels came to a halt on March 31, 2018.
+Kesineni Travels was started by Kesineni Nani's grandfather, Kesineni Venkaiah, in 1928 and has a legacy of 90 years.
+On 31 March 2018, Nani voluntarily shut down the operations of the historic travel agency (which operated over 170 luxury buses) following a high-profile dispute with the Andhra Pradesh Transport Commissioner.
+He protested the alleged "illegal operations" of rival private bus operators running without permits and paying no taxes.
+Nani decided to close his lucrative business to ensure his personal business interests would not bring political disgrace to his party at the time (TDP).